 West Virginia is a whitewater rafting haven.
 Calmer waters for families and beginner paddling trips, along with adrenaline-pumping class V rapids that require tight turns and technical maneuvering make West Virginia the place to be for whitewater rafting.

-Located within an hour and a half of Charleston, West Virginia’s capital city, the whitewater scene here is energetic and robust.
-You’ll find locals who have grown up on the water, and visitors from around the world who are excited to see the renowned rapids of West Virginia.
+A mere 1.5-hour drive from Charleston, West Virginia’s capital city, the whitewater scene is energetic and robust.
+You’ll find locals who have grown up on the water, and visitors from around the world who are excited to see the renowned rapids of the area’s rivers.

 Where can I go whitewater rafting in West Virginia?

 The New River is a gem for whitewater rafting in West Virginia.
 Towering gorge walls channel rushing river water into rapids that are sure to get your heart pounding.
 If you’re looking for the big waves, you’ll want to check out the Lower New.
 With class I-IV rapids, the Lower New River provides some of the best whitewater rafting in West Virginia.

 Don’t worry, you’re not out of luck on the New River if you’re looking for a more laid-back or family-friendly day.
 The Upper New has class I to III rapids and makes for a great day on the water for kids and families.
 There are long flat stretches and calm pools, and several local tour companies include lunch in their day trips, making for a very relaxing day on the river.

 Lansing is a good central location for trips on the New River, and has several tour companies in town or close by that will make sure your experience on the New River is a memorable one.